 This informal paper is a comprehensive dictionary of terms and phrases constituting the vocabulary of quantum computing.
 It is intended as more of a reference guide than a tutorial.
 It should assist the reader in decoding both general media articles on quantum computing and detailed technical and scientific papers as well.
+Although focused on quantum computing, it also covers quantum information science overall to some extent, and a modest amount of quantum mechanics, to the extent that it is relevant to quantum computing.

 Beyond the vocabulary of terms which are strictly limited to quantum computing, subsets of terms from other domains, such as quantum mechanics, traditional digital computing, engineering, and mathematics, are included for convenient reference, context, and contrast with similar terms from other domains, and because quite a few of those terms will be used when discussing quantum computing.